afrihost/swarm-process/README.md

 #### Completion Callback

 As of version 1.2 you will be able to provide a callback to be called upon completion of each process.
 The aim, for example, is to use it to ascertain what the exitCode was.
-A use case would be to reschedule the process in the case of failure, or to log te failure for a human to look into.
+A use case would be to reschedule the process in the case of failure, or to log the failure for a human to look into.

 The `SwarmProcess/Configuration` object is used to pass the callback in to the system.